lubeda/EspHoMaTriXv2/README.md

 ### automatic brightness

 Awtrix and PixelIt have hard-coded functionality.
-EHMTX is also capable to built something like that by lambdas.
+EHMTX is also capable of building something like that by lambdas.
 But this is all your freedom.
 See the Ulanzi simple YAML as a guide.

-Example: automatic brightness control with an bh1570 sensor
+Example: automatic brightness control with a bh1570 sensor

 ```yaml
 sensor: